tanfurkan/Ceng453_TermProject/README.md

     *   Select Database tab from the right side bar of the Intellij
     *   Click "+" on Database menu.
     *   From opening dropdown menu select "Data Source" and select MariaDB.
-    *   Enter host as 144.122.71.144, port as 3306 and enter username and password for the database.
+    *   Enter host, port and enter username and password for the database.
     *   Click Apply to connect database to the Intellij.
     *   After that from the left side bar of the Intellij, select "Persistence".
     *   Right click on gameServer database and click "Assign Data Sources".
-    *   Finally from opening window Click Data Source tab and select connected MariaDB database with 144.122.71.144 host.
+    *   Finally from opening window Click Data Source tab and select connected MariaDB database with host address.
 4. Run build.sh which is located on the main directory.
 Jar and war files of client and server will be placed on executables directory.
 5. First deploy war file(server_program) to Tomcat and then run the jar file(client_program).
 Both are placed in executables directory.
 6. Game should be opened when the following command run.